 About the Survey

 The Olmstead Quality of Life survey is a part of Minnesota’s Olmstead Plan.
-The survey will be used to help make Minnesota a place where people with disabilities are living, learning, working, and enjoying life in the most integrated community setting of their choice.
+The survey results will be used to help make Minnesota a place where people with disabilities are living, learning, working, and enjoying life in the most integrated community settings of their choice.

-Our goal is to connect with at least 2,000 Minnesotans with disabilities by November 2017.
-The success of this effort requires that we listen intentionally to the stories, ideas, and dreams of people with disabilities.
-It will also require support from many partners—including people with disabilities, service providers, families, community members, and caregivers—to reach that ambitious goal.
+The success of this effort requires that we listen intentionally to hear about experiences directly from people with disabilities.
+It also requires support from many partners, including people with disabilities, service providers, families, community members, and caregivers.

 The Olmstead Quality of Life Survey has received Institutional Review Board (IRB) approval from the Minnesota Department of Human Services.
 Click here to view the IRB approval letter.

 Do you want to learn about the results from the Olmstead Quality of Life Baseline Survey?
 Click here to view the 2017 report.